CartoDB/carto-selfhosted-helm/customizations/README.md

 ### Autoscaling

-It is recommended to enable autoscaling in your installation, which will allow scaling based on the resources consumption needs of your cluster.
+It is recommended to enable autoscaling in your installation.
+This will allow the cluster to adapt dynamically to the needs of the service and maximize the use of the resources of your cluster.

 This feature is based on [Kubernetes Horizontal Pod Autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) functionality.